I'm concerned about childhood head injuries caused by contact sports. What are the possible effects of concussion in

 Answer From Sherilyn W. Driscoll, M.D.

 Head injuries take time to heal.
-Children should rest from both physical and mental (cognitive) activities for a day or two after a concussion and then return to activities gradually as their symptoms allow.
+After a concussion, children should rest from both physical and mental (cognitive) activities for a day or two.
+They should return to activities gradually as their symptoms allow.

 Some children who return to school after a concussion may require classroom adjustments, including a lighter course load or a shortened school day.
-If an activity such as reading or jogging causes symptoms, such as headache, the child should take a break, then resume the activity for shorter periods and gradually work up to pre-concussion levels as symptoms improve.
+If activities such as reading or jogging cause symptoms, such as headache, children should take a break.
+Then, they may resume the activity for shorter periods, gradually working up to pre-concussion levels as symptoms improve.
 A gradual return to learning and physical activity is key.